-acetic acid and hydrocortisone
+Acetic acid and hydrocortisone (otic)

-Generic Name: acetic acid and hydrocortisone (otic) (as SEET ik AS sid and HYE droe KOR ti sone)
+Generic name: acetic acid and hydrocortisone (otic) (as SEET ik AS sid and HYE droe KOR ti sone)

-Brand Name: Acetasol HC, Vosol HC, Vasotate HC, Earsol-HC, Oticot HC
+Brand name: Acetasol HC, Vosol HC, Vasotate HC, Earsol-HC, Oticot HC

 What is acetic acid and hydrocortisone otic?

 Hydrocortisone is a steroid.
 It reduces the actions of chemicals in the body that cause inflammation.

 Acetic acid and hydrocortisone otic (for the ear) is a combination medicine used to treat infections in the ear canal, and to relieve the symptoms of redness, itching, or swelling. acetic acid and hydrocortisone will not treat an inner ear infection (also called otitis media).

 Acetic acid and hydrocortisone may also be used for purposes not listed in this medication guide.

 You should not use acetic acid and hydrocortisone if you have a hole in your ear drum (ruptured ear drum).